killianmalcolm21/Machine-Learning-in-Business--OilyGiant/README.md

 Select the top 200 wells with the highest predicted reserves.
 Estimate total profit considering the budget and oil price.

-Apply Boots trapping Technique to:
+Apply Boots strapping Technique to:
 Simulate profitability over multiple random samples.
 Calculate average profit, 95% confidence interval, and risk of loss for each region.